nrb5089/radar/docs/source/tutorials/lab1-BasicSPPython.rst

 The Nyquist-Shannon sampling theorem provides a prescription for how to perfectly reconstruct a continuous-time signal from its samples, under certain conditions.
-Specifically, it states that a band-limited signal $x(t)$ that contains no frequency components higher than :math:`f_{\text{max}}` can be completely reconstructed from its samples if it is sampled at a rate :math:`f_s > 2 f_{\text{max}}`.
+Specifically, it states that a band-limited signal :math:`x(t)` that contains no frequency components higher than :math:`f_{\text{max}}` can be completely reconstructed from its samples if it is sampled at a rate :math:`f_s > 2 f_{\text{max}}`.

 The formula for reconstruction is: